-I love being a midwife.
-I understand my role as holding safe space for birthing bodies and babies to follow their blueprints, and I’m humbled to routinely witness families grow and transform through pregnancy, birth, and the postpartum.
-As a midwife I emphasize natural ways to nourish a healthy pregnancy and to correct imbalances in order to prevent them from becoming problems.
+As a midwife, I hold the space for birthing bodies and babies to follow their blueprints, and I’m humbled to witness families grow and transform through pregnancy, birth, and the postpartum.
 I value traditional wisdom as well as current, evidence-based practice, and strongly believe that midwifery care provides the best of both.
+I emphasize natural ways to nourish a healthy pregnancy and to correct imbalances early on in order to prevent them from becoming problems.
+I value my network of compassionate medical providers and complementary medicine professionals to quickly connect my clients to the support they need.
 I believe that what I do matters.

 In 2004 I was studying anthropology in New Orleans, and I particularly loved a course on the anthropology of sexuality and reproduction.
 We read a study on childbirth support in Mexican hospitals.
 I was struck not only by the better birth outcomes for the people who had doula support, but by the fact that even the women who labored alone but with a researcher taking notes behind a curtain had better outcomes than women who weren’t part of the study and who were laboring completely alone.
 Just the fact that there was someone there with a woman through her labor made a difference.